Codecademy/docs/content/git/concepts/merge/merge.md

 6. Click **Confirm merge**, **Confirm squash and merge**, or **Confirm rebase and merge**.

-7. Optionally, delete the branch.
+7. (Optional) Last but not the least, delete the branch.
 This keeps the list of branches in your repository tidy.